TheKetan2/NationListSearchAppFlutter/README.md

-# App for searcning nation from given list of countries.
+# App for searching nation from given list of countries.

 ## Screenshot